 The same is true if the person who passed held property in other states.
 The process can also be extended if they were a business owner or owned a large art collection.
 These circumstances can prolong the probate process from start to finish up to 2 years!
 This is largely because of the need to hire experts in certain areas.
 These experts range from art experts who appraise a collection to business valuation experts and tax attorneys.

 In some cases, probate isn’t needed.
-For estates valued at less than $100,000, and all given to a surviving spouse, an attorney can file for a release from administration.
+For estates valued at less than $100,000 and all given to a surviving spouse, an attorney can file for a release from the administration.
 Likewise, if the estate is worth less than $35,000 and given to other heirs, the attorney can file for a release as well.

 Having a valid will available will help speed the process along.
-If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as estate administrator.
+If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as the estate administrator.

 Even if there is a will, if any heirs dispute the contents of the will, the process can take much longer.
 In the event an heir doesn’t believe the deceased was in the right frame of mind during the time the will was created and signed, they can challenge the will.
 In this case, a court hearing will be scheduled so the concerns of the heirs can be heard and resolved.

 The legal process of probate can take as little time as 6 months or as long as 2 years.
 There are several factors on how long the process will take.
 The complexity of an estate will extend the process, as well as cases where heirs dispute the will.
 Small estates may not even require probate.
 Getting the probate process started as soon as possible ensures the estate closed as quickly as the courts can.

 Curious to know more about your particular case?
 Contact us today for a free case evaluation.